liamtoney/yasur_ml/README.md

 catalog.
 This package and its dependencies are installed when the above command is executed.

+You must define two environment variables to use the code:
+- `YASUR_WORKING_DIR` — the path to this repository
+- `YASUR_FIGURE_DIR` — the directory where figure files should be saved

 ## Workflow overview

 1. [`download_3E.py`](data/download_3E.py) — download the data